EECS150/asic_labs_sp22/lab6/spec.md

 **d) Screenshot the final floorplan of your single-SRAM dot product design to the report, as well as the power report, timing report, and area report.**
 The SRAMs will have 0 power due to incomplete LIBs–show where this shows up in the power reports.

+### Checkoff 1: Modified Design
+Explain the updated vector unit design, and show the updated layout.

 ---
 ### [Optional, Extra Credit] Question 3: Divide Your Vector Dot Products
 **Note: this question is extra credit.
 You will be awarded up to 20% extra credit on this lab report.**